As a fitness and health optimization coach, I often hear gym-goers discussing L-arginine as a potential testosterone booster.

 Side Effects

-Potential l-arginine side effects include nausea, abdominal pain, diarrhea, bloating, gout, headache, and airway inflammation [7].
+Possible side effects of l-arginine?
+Think nausea, tummy pain, diarrhea, bloating, gout, headaches, and airway inflammation [7].

 FAQs